AzStowe/react_blog-project/README.md

 ## Introduction

-React Blog is a blog that is meant to target those who are looking to track what kind of food they are eating and how it is effecting their bodies.
-Users will get to see
+React Blog is a blog that is meant to target those who are looking to track what kind of food they are eating and how it is effecting their bodies...

 ## Technologies